List of Watchmen characters: Silk Spectre

 In the Watchmen film, she is portrayed by Malin Åkerman.
 In a 2003 draft script by David Hayter, which was reviewed by IGN, Laurie uses the name Jupiter, and the alter ego name "Slingshot".
 The former detail seems to have been retained in the final version of the film (though the Nite Owl's goggles gave her last name as her mother's maiden name, Juspeczyk).
-The film gives her date of birth as December 2, 1949.
 Silk Spectre was ranked 24th in Comics Buyer's Guides "100 Sexiest Women in Comics" list.

 In the television series, Laurie (portrayed by Jean Smart) has given up vigilantism and joined the FBI, becoming an agent in the Anti-Vigilante Task Force.
 On one mission, she and her co-workers posed as bank robbers at National Bank Inc. to draw out Mister Shadow.
 Though hinted to think of Dan where she owns a pet owl, it is heavily hinted she pines for Doctor Manhattan.
 She is sent to Tusla by Senator Joe Keene Jr., who apparently offered to have Dan released from prison, to investigate the death of Judd Crawford, but in reality she is meant to help the Seventh Kavalry locate Doctor Manhattan.
 She is present when Veidt manufactures another squid attack in an attempt to stop Lady Trieu from becoming a godlike entity, and ultimately arrests Veidt for his many crimes.
 While she does not have a crime-fighting alter ego anymore, this older, hardened version of Laurie nevertheless shows several parallels with her father the Comedian, having taken her father's last name, sharing his affinity for jokes as metaphors for her worldview, and having become an FBI agent after giving up vigilantism as the Comedian did before her.